Exploring New Topologies for the Theory of Clones: Polymorphisms and invariant relations

 In the classical approach to polymorphisms and invariant relations, topology, especially local topology, plays an important role in the set $O_A$ of finitary operations.
 However, it seems to have no role in the set $Rel_A$ of finitary relations.
 The reason is that while the exponent $A^k$ in $A^{A^k}$ is generally infinite, the exponent $n$ in $A^n$ is always finite.
 Therefore, the local topology on $A^{A^k}$ is generally non-trivial, while the local topology on $A^n$ is discrete.

-In the infinitary case, topology plays an important role not only in the set $O_A^{(\omega)}$ of $\omega$-operations but also in the set $A^\omega$ of threads.
-The framework we will develop in this section enables us to define, given an ideal $X$ on $A^\omega$, an ideal $\mathcal X_m$ on $\alpha\leq\omega$, which depends on a matrix $m\in\mathsf M^\omega_\alpha$.
-As described in Section \ref{sec:topo}, we can equip the set $A^\alpha$ with the $\mathcal{X}_m$-topology.
+In the infinitary case, topology plays an important role not only in the set $O_A^{(\omega)}$ of $\omega$-operations but also in the set $A^\omega$.
+The framework we will develop in this section enables us to define, given an ideal $X$ on $A^\omega$, an ideal $\mathcal X(m)$ on $\alpha\leq\omega$, which depends on a matrix $m\in\mathsf M^\omega_\alpha$.
+As described in Section \ref{sec:topo}, the ideal $\mathcal X(m)$ defines a topology on $A^\alpha$.
 These parametric topologies will be used to define the concepts of polymorphism and invariant relation, both of which are parametric with respect to $X$.

 In the following we assume that every ideal $X$ on $A^\omega$ satisfies the following condition:

 where $L$ and $G$ are the local ideal and the global ideal respectively.